b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 - Me as user, I want to talk with the chatbot to ask some questions
 - Me as user, I want ask the chatbot to generate a summary about some topics
-- Me as user, I want to create a post with the summary generated, add it to the feed, and refresh the post list in home
+- Me as user, I want to create a post with the summary generated, add it to the feed, and refresh the posts list in home
 - Me as user, if I dont' want to create a poost with the summary generated, be able to tell the AI to do another one, or contiue the conversation

 ##### Tasks